NeirouzJbira/Python-3-Crash-Course/01 Python 3 - Introduction.md

 ### Good to know

 - We're using Python 3 here!
 Python 2 has different syntax!
-- If you have knowledge of computation structures like variables, functions, OOP, etc. it'll be easier
+- If you have knowledge of computation structures like variables, functions, OOP, etc.

 ## Table Of Contents <a name="top"></a>